 The Student Health Insurance Plan is provided by Blue Cross Blue Shield of Massachusetts and administered by University Health Plans.
 For complete details on the policy, please click benefit information in the navigation menu to the left.
 The College offers an Undergraduate and Graduate student plan.

 Waiving Health Insurance

 Undergraduate and graduate students may waive the Student Health Insurance Plan and charge by submitting an online waiver form confirming comparable coverage by the designated deadline.
 An insurance waiver must be completed at the start of each academic year for continued exemption.

 Contact University Health Plans at 800-437-6448 if you have trouble accessing the waiver.

-The last day to waive the annual insurance for fall semester students is September 15th.
+The last day to submit an annual waiver appeal form for fall semester students is September 26th, 2018.
 For students enrolling for the first time in Spring, the last day is February 1st.
 Students who use their Emerson-provided health insurance at any point are not eligible to waive afterward.

 The following are guidelines you should review before submitting a health insurance waiver:

 Full information about the insurance requirement can be found at the Massachusetts Student Health Insurance website and by viewing the Massachusetts Student Health Insurance Plan Regulations.